BUEC500C1/covid19-app-sullyj42/README.md

 -- -- Not yet implimented (beginning to explore this in the next step, in seperate repo)

 ---
-Update: April 20, 2020
+# COVID

-COVID API will need some wrapping to be useful
+COVID API will need some wrapping to be useful for displaying country, date

 Should probably associate countries with current region of interest from map